 Linville's Ridge Print Release

-Canvas print sizes will have a 40″ x 26″ image with an additional 2” border on all sides of canvas to allow for stretching.
-Most local frame shops will stretch and frame.
-Canvas prints can be hung framed or unframed but will need to be stretched.
-These prints will be signed and titled on the back side of the canvas.
-Prints will be made after Release is completed.
-Printing, signing, rolling tubing take about a month, estimated ship date of 3-4 weeks after release.
+The print will have a 22″ x 14″ image with an additional 1” border on all sides of the Somerset Velvet watercolor paper to allow for framing.
+Paper prints can be hung framed or unframed.
+These prints will be signed and titled on the back side of the print.
+Prints will be made after the Release is completed.
+Printing, signing, and rolling tubing take about a month, estimated ship date of 2-4 weeks after the Release.
 You will receive an email with tracking once your order is on its way.

-The canvas prints will go on sale for only 5 days, May 2 – May 6.
+The paper prints will go on sale for only 4 days during from December 8 to December 11.
 About the artist.

 What is Linville's Ridge?